 "Me too," Abe admitted.

-Kate turned and saw a middle-aged woman peering at her over a pair of spectacles - honest-to-God spectacles, attached to a chain around her neck.
+Kate turned and saw a woman at a small desk, peering at her over a pair of spectacles - honest-to-God spectacles, attached to a chain around her neck.
 The woman's hair was gray and wiry, and her expression, while not unfriendly, was all business.
-Her hands hovered over the keys, as if she might begin typing again at any second, like a stenographer.
-Could she be any more stereotypical of a librarian?
-Kate wondered.
+Her hands hovered over the keys of an electric typewriter, as if she might begin typing again at any moment.

 "Hello," she said.
-"I'm Kate.
-Professor Kate Corrigan.
-I'm with the-" she hesitated, then said, "I'm a professor from NYU.
+"My name's Kate Corrigan.
+I'm with the...I'm a professor from NYU.
 I'm doing some research on regional folklore and I'd like to have a look at some of your town histories."

 "Oh?" said the woman, raising an eyebrow.
 "So do you want folklore or history?
 Because they're two different things, wouldn't you say?"